 Miller Analogies Test (MAT)

-An appointment is now required for the MAT.
-We are no longer able to accommodate walk-ins.
+An appointment is required for the MAT.
+We are not able to accommodate walk-ins.
 Please call Testing Services at (501) 569-3198 to reserve a date and time.

 The Miller Analogies Test (MAT) is a standardized test used primarily for graduate school admissions in the USA.
 Created and published by Pearson Assessment, the MAT consists of 120 questions in 60 minutes (formerly 100 questions in 50 minutes).